jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/.ipynb_checkpoints/MT_wk0_JupyterLab-checkpoint.md

 Click File --> Save Notebook As

-A dialogue box appears where you should enter the filename, includeing the complete **path** (folder your file is going into).
+A dialogue box appears where you should enter the filename, including the complete **path** (folder your file is going into).
 Check that this path is correct - it will be automatically filled in to save the file in the folder you are "in" in the file browser pane (at the left of the screen).

 ```{image} https://raw.githubusercontent.com/jillxoreilly/StatsCourseBook_2024/main/images/MT_wk0_SaveAs.png
 :width: 80%